kostaskougios/query/Readme.md

 # Query
 Query is a tool to view big data files (avro, parquet, orc, csv and all spark supported formats) as a database and query them from an interactive console or scala ammonite scripts.
 It supports syntax colouring and basic autocomplete.
+A single csv or avro file or spark-generated directories with parquet, orc, csv, avro data are supported.
+In fact the tool was written over spark 3.

 ![example 1](etc/img/ss1.png)
 ![example 1](etc/img/ss2.png)